Research Article |

 3) To analyze the relationship between openness to innovation and attitudes towards new technologies, the method of linear regression model is used.
 The index (reduced to a dichotomous form) acts as a dependent variable.
 Along with socio-economic and demographic characteristics, independent variables include the identified factors of perception of technologies in the form of variables reflecting the level of manifestation of certain factors in the middle class.

-The study also uses data of the «Public pperception of socio-economic changes in modern Russia» (VNSEI – 2017) survey5 to compare attitudes towards innovation among the middle class and public at large.
+The study also uses data of the «Public pperception of socio-economic changes in modern Russia» (VNSEI – 2017) survey

 To analyze openness of the population (including representatives of the middle class) to innovation, it is necessary to keep the following three focuses of attention: